axin1301/Satellite-imagery-dataset/README.md

 ```
 3. Quit current terminal window and open a new one.
 You should able to see (base) before your command line.

 4. Use the following command to install pre-configured environment through the provided `.yml` file (you should go to the directory of this project before performing the command).
-Note: for the segmentation code in `GoogleStreetView_Perform_Segmentation` and `whatisthis`, please refer to the corresponding official repo [ViT-Adapter](https://github.com/czczup/ViT-Adapter) and [GeoSeg](https://github.com/WangLibo1995/GeoSeg) to check detailed installation guide.
+Note: for the segmentation code in `Land_Cover_Semantic_Segmentation` and `Object_Detection`, please refer to the corresponding official repo [ViT-Adapter](https://github.com/czczup/ViT-Adapter), [GeoSeg](https://github.com/WangLibo1995/GeoSeg), and [Yolov5](https://github.com/ultralytics/yolov5) to check detailed installation guide.
 ``` bash
 conda env create -f ./anaconda_env_satellite_dataset.yml
 ```